 The natural world has always known how to heal.

-Therapy that steps outside the four walls — bringing the restorative intelligence of nature into the work of healing.
+Therapy that steps outside the four walls, bringing the restorative intelligence of nature into the work of healing.

 A personal note

 My relationship with the natural world is one of reciprocity, care, and reverence.
 It is not a relationship I chose so much as one I was born into, and one I have returned to, again and again, as a source of strength, grounding, and connection.
-The land holds something that the built world cannot: a quality of presence, of patience, of intelligence that does not require anything of us except that we slow down, pay attention, and listen in.

 I practice on the traditional, ancestral, and unceded territory of the Tongva (Gabrieleno), Chumash, and Fernandeño Tataviam People.
 I am committed to honoring these lineages with reverence rather than erasure, and to practicing on this land with care and gratitude.